 This personal financial check up is a personal financial health check and a vital benchmark.
 It’s not scientific, but it will show you where you are strong and where you might need to improve.
 Besides, is a good basis to show how you are managing God's money.
 Everyone can benefit by taking a few minutes out of their busy schedule to check their financial health.

-Sometimes people ask me to suggest a quick approach to assess their money-handling fundamentals.
-Normally, they continue: "We just don't seem to be at peace with our personal finances.
+Sometimes people ask me (Michel Bell) to suggest a quick approach to assess their money-handling fundamentals.
+Typically, they continue: "We just don't seem to be at peace with our personal finances.
 Indeed, after repaying a large credit card debt, and becoming debt free, we feel burdened."
 Puzzled, I ask, "Do you mean you seem to follow a pattern of acquiring, repaying, re-acquiring debt...probably over an extended period?
 And though your income is more, your finances now are worse than they were, say, five years ago?"
 Instantly, they reply, "That's it!"

-Over the years, to help understand attitudes, behaviors, choices (ABCs) impacting of money handling, I developed a 100-questions questionnaire that I use as I counsel couples.
+Over the years, to help understand attitudes, behaviors, choices (ABCs) impacting money handling, I developed a 100-questions questionnaire that I use as I counsel couples.
 However, at the first meeting, I work with this 10-question self assessment checklist to benchmark where folks are with their ideas about money management.
-This list is not scientific; I developed it after years dealing with couples of different races, cultures, financial states, and it has proved reliable.
+I repeat: This list is not scientific; I developed it after years dealing with couples of different races, cultures, and financial conditions, and it has proved reliable.